Women Pioneers in Aviation

 Colonel Jacqueline Cochran

-JJacqueline Cochran was a pioneer for women’s military aviation.
+Jacqueline Cochran was a pioneer for women’s military aviation.
 Cochran had numerous accomplishments and firsts throughout her illustrious career.

-During WWII, she flew aircraft between America and Europe and later directed all Women’s Air Force Service Pilots (WASPs).
+During WWII, she flew aircraft between America and Europe and later directed all Women’s Air Service Pilots (WASPs).

 She was the first woman to break the speed of sound, the first woman to take off and land from an aircraft carrier, and the first woman to exceed Mach 2.